Seangabhar/Nua-Ogham/README.md

 # Nua-Ogham
-Information and resources relating to the Nua-Ogham script an font
+Information and resources relating to the Nua-Ogham script and fonts